 And then there’s the cost: the average classic car restoration can cost anywhere between £15,000 and £40,000 including the price of the car itself.
 All the tools and materials will rack up quite a bill, so you will need to set a realistic budget depending on the car you are thinking of buying and how much work is required.

-To find the perfect used cars for any project visit V12 Sports and Classics today.
+To find a fair used car valuation for any project visit V12 Sports and Classics today.